I'm Just Here for the Music

 "I'm Just Here for the Music" is a song by American singer and entertainer Paula Abdul.
-The track was written by Danielle Brisebois and Wayne Rodrigues, who had co-written Natasha Bedingfield's 2004 hit single "Unwritten"; it was produced by Oliver Leiber, who had produced a majority of Abdul's debut studio album Forever Your Girl (1988).
+The track was written by Danielle Brisebois and Wayne Rodrigues and produced by Oliver Leiber, who had produced a majority of Abdul's debut studio album Forever Your Girl (1988).
 It succeeds Abdul's 2008 comeback single to music, "Dance Like There's No Tomorrow".
 It was released on May 5, 2009, as a standalone single via Filament Entertainment Group, a label distributed by Caroline Distribution.
-To date, it is Abdul's last single release as a lead artist.

 Background and release

 The song was written by Danielle Brisebois, Wayne Rodrigues and produced by Oliver Leiber, who had a role producing Abdul's debut album Forever Your Girl.
 Abdul debuted the song on Ryan Seacrest's KIIS-FM radio show.
 The song uses an autotuner and electronic synthesizers over an uptempo electronic beat.
 The song was originally an unreleased song cut from Kylie Minogue's ninth album Body Language (2003).
 This is not the first time that Minogue and Abdul have exchanged tracks.
 In 2000, Minogue added the Abdul penned single "Spinning Around" to her 2000 album Light Years.
-Abdul also recorded a song called "Boombox", an unreleased song that was recorded during sessions for Minogue's album X, but the song was scrapped as a single in favour of "Music".